In this workshop you’ll learn:

 - Enterprise maps, with the focus on maps that require filtering, navigation and want to support explotation — with examples of shopping mall maps, real estate property maps, theatres, stadiums and Formula 1 event,

 - Infinite scroll, with patterns for exploring data quickly, “load more” and pagination, combinations of these options, and fixing common problems such as access to footer and access to the current state,

 - Authentication UX, and design considerations for login/password input, password recovery, social sign in, 2-factor-auth, biometric input.

 - Privacy UX, and how to gather accurate data while avoiding legal battles and respecting user’s data,

 - 100s of real-life examples, government and university websites, trip planners, financial services, eCommerce, online banking, configurators, insurance and mortgage calculators, data grids and enterprise products.

 - Checklist for complex UIs with guidelines and decisions to consider when designing any component in a complex setting.

 Who is it for:

-This workshop is for interface designers, front-end designers and developers who’d love to be prepared for complex and time-consuming design challenges in web forms.
+This workshop is for interface designers, UX designers, front-end designers and developers who’d love to be prepared for complex and time-consuming design challenges in web forms.
 You’ll walk away with a toolbox of techniques and examples of doing things well — in your product, website, desktop app or mobile app.

 By the end of the session, you’ll have a comprehensive toolbox with practical techniques and strategies to address pretty much any kind of web form issue in no time!